PDF Cover

 • Emerging markets including Brazil, India and South Africa are expected to observe highest growth with CAGR ranging between 9.1% to 11.9%.

-• Slow adoption of Tackling Hereditary Angioedema transition within key players in Lanadelumab market is creating a revenue window for adjacent and alternate markets like Orladeyo and C1 Inhibitor Replacement Therapies to improve its use-case penetration in HAE Type I and HAE Type II applications and expected to capture $55 million revenue from existing Lanadelumab market.
+• Slow adoption of Hereditary Angioedema Care Transitions from Acute Rescue Treatment to Preventive Biologic Therapy transition within key players in Lanadelumab market is creating a revenue window for adjacent and alternate markets like Orladeyo and C1 Inhibitor Replacement Therapies to improve its use-case penetration in HAE Type I and HAE Type II applications and expected to capture $58 million revenue from existing Lanadelumab market.

 • The Lanadelumab market is set to add $928 million between 2024 and 2034, with manufacturer targeting Homecare & Specialty Centers Application projected to gain a larger market share.